indestructible-type/Jost/README.md

 Jost* is licensed under the [SIL open type license](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL), meaning that it is free to use and modify.
 However, because of the difficulty associated with creating the OpenType Variable Font features, the compliled, functoning version of this font requires a payment of $10 or more on the website.
-However, if you'd like to build this font yourself using the source code, the follow the following instructions.
+However, if you'd like to build this font yourself using the source code, please use the following instructions:

-Download the complete source code, either by cloning this repository or downloading the .zip file.
+  1. Download the complete source code, either by cloning this repository or downloading the .zip file.

-Download and install fontmake which can be found [here](https://github.com/googlei18n/fontmake).
+  2. Download and install fontmake which can be found [here](https://github.com/googlei18n/fontmake).

-Navigate to the "Variable Font Files" folder and run `fontmake -o variable -m jost.designspace`.
+  3. Navigate to the "Variable Font Files" folder and run `fontmake -o variable -m jost.designspace`.
 This should build the finished font file.

 If you have any questions don't look at me, I don't know what I'm doing.

 Contact
 -------